Baseball Rule: Harting v. Dayton Dragons Professional Baseball Club

 An Ohio appeals court took a contrasting approach to the role of the mascot in the modern live baseball experience when it decided Harting v.
 Dayton Dragons Professional Baseball Club in 2005.
-The plaintiff had been watching a Dayton Dragons minor league game in 2005 at which the San Diego Chicken, a pioneering baseball mascot, was present.
+The plaintiff had been watching a Dayton Dragons minor league game in 2005 at which the San Diego Chicken, a well-known baseball mascot, was present.
 Harting was struck by a foul and knocked unconscious while he was performing in front of her; she sued both him and the team.

 The trial court granted summary judgement to both defendants.
 Harting argued on appeal that their primary assumption of risk defense did not apply to her since she had been distracted by the Chicken.
 "This argument ignores the fact that team mascots and their antics are common phenomena and the mascots are normally present during the entire course of the game", the court responded.
 "The fact that Harting was allegedly distracted by the Chicken ... when she was struck by the foul ball did not negate her duty to pay attention to the action taking place on the field."
 It further noted that she had not testified that the Chicken blocked her view of either the field or the foul ball.